 Is Eucalyptus Oil Safe to Use Around Dogs?

-Most toxicity concerns come from improper use, such as applying undiluted oil or using low-grade synthetic products.
-True toxicity cases are rare and often anecdotal.
+Most concerns about eucalyptus toxicity in dogs come from improper use (such as giving large, undiluted doses or using synthetic, low-quality products).
+Documented toxicity cases are rare and often anecdotal.

 Supports Respiratory Function